Mercedes-Benz 300 SL

 The Mercedes-Benz 300 SL (chassis code W 198) is a two-seat sports car that was produced by Mercedes-Benz from 1954 to 1957 as a gullwinged coupé and from 1957 to 1963 as a roadster.
-The 300 SL traces its origins to the company's 1952 racing car, the W194, and was equipped with a mechanical direct fuel-injection system that increased the power output of its three-liter overhead camshaft straight-six engine.
+The road going 1954 fuel injected 300 SL (W198) traces its origins to the company's original 1952 300 SL carburetted racing car, the Mercedes-Benz W194.
+As one of the first automobiles to be equipped with a mechanical direct gasoline fuel-injection system, the power output of its three-liter overhead camshaft slanted straight-six engine surpassed that of its successful racing predecessor.

-The 300 SL was capable of reaching 260 km/h (162 mph), earning it a reputation as a sports car racing champion and making it the fastest production car of its time.
+Depending on configuration of axle ratio, camshaft, bumpers etc., the 300 SL was capable of reaching 260 km/h (162 mph), earning it a reputation as a sports car racing champion, and making it the fastest production car of its time.
 The car's iconic gullwing doors and innovative lightweight tubular-frame construction were groundbreaking.

+The designation "300 SL" is derived from the 1951 two-door luxury sports tourer Mercedes-Benz W188 "300 S", with the use of the S being not defined.
+The additional L, as 20 years earlier in the SSKL, is an abbreviation of the German term leicht, meaning "light", a reference to the car's racing-bred lightweight construction.
+Even in modern times it is disputed whether SL stood for Super Leicht or Sport Leicht.

-The designation "SL" is an abbreviation of the German term super-leicht, meaning "super-light", a reference to the car's racing-bred lightweight construction.
-The 300 SL was introduced to the American market at the suggestion of Max Hoffman, Mercedes-Benz's United States importer at the time, who recognized the potential demand for a high-performance sports car among American buyers.
+Following the 1952 successes, like winning the 24h of Le Mans and the Carrera Panamericana, Max Hoffman, importer of Mercedes-Benz and other European brands to the United States at the time, recognized the potential demand for a high-performance sports car among American buyers.
+Due to his suggestion, an improved 300 SL was introduced to the American market in 1954/55.
 The Mercedes-Benz 300 SL remains a highly sought-after classic car and is celebrated for its performance, design, and technological advancements.